 Skip to Content

-When your tenant moves out, you have to determine the portion of their security deposit to be refunded.
-If the tenant has complied with all the terms of the lease, the landlord’s responsibility is to return the refundable amount of the security deposit to the tenant in its entirety.
-In most states, landlords are given 30 days or less to issue the refund.
-If you will be withholding any portion of the security deposit, you must prepare an itemized list of the repairs that were used by the funds.
+After a tenant moves out, you must determine the amount of their security deposit to be refunded.
+If the lease terms are satisfied, the landlord must return the full refundable amount of the security deposit.
+Most states mandate that the refund be issued within a particular timeframe, often within 30 days or less.
+If you intend to keep part of the security deposit, it’s crucial to provide an itemized list of the repairs covered by the funds.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.